DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

   - Privity of estate (same land held by both parties)
   - Privity of Contract (both parties have contractual obligations with each other).
   - NOTE: can't always get a copy of a lease, does not have to be registered.
-  - Where there is an agreement between two people, this creates a tennancy.
+  - Where there is an agreement between two people, this creates a tenancy.
 Lessee, lessor.
 The person who gives something is the 'or'.
 The person receiving (the benefit) is the 'ee'

 ### Types of Leasehold Tenure